PratyushaMaiti/emotion_transfer/README.md

 ### Environment

-Make sure you have at least **Python 3.7** installed.
+Make sure you have **Python 3.7** installed.
+For newever versions, some packages like torch might not be available.
 The creation of a virtual environment is heavily recommended when working with the repository:

-Move to the desired directory where you want to create your environment (for example the root folder of the repository) and run
+Move to the desired directory where you want to create your environment (for example the root folder of the repository) and run (assuming that the command python3.7 points to the respective version on your system):

-    > python3 -m venv env
+    > python3.7 -m venv env

 This will create a virtual environment in the subfolder *env/*.
 Activate the virtual environment with